Joey Boots, Howard Stern ‘Whack Pack’ Radio Costar, Dead At 49

 — Howard Stern (@HowardStern) December 24, 2016

 “His body showed no signs of trauma and it’s believed he died of natural causes,” sources told Page Six.
-“The city medical examiner will determine his cause of death.”

-Joey boots was known to suffer from diabetes, and it is presumed that he died of natural causes.
+Joey boots was known to suffer from diabetes and it is presumed that he died of natural causes.

-The Howard Stern Show began in 1986, when it still aired on terrestrial radio.
-In 2006 it switched over to the SiriusXM satellite radio network, and has remained exclusive with that network since.
+The Howard Stern Show began in 1986 when it still aired on terrestrial radio.
+In 2006, it switched over to the SiriusXM satellite radio network and has remained exclusive with that network since.

 The show remains one of the most popular on SiriusXM, despite (or due to) its often raunchy and controversial subject matter.
+Stern has been known to openly flirt with female guests of the show.

 “The Howard Stern Show is still the single most important piece of content that SiriusXM has—and the most expensive,” Barton Crockett, an analyst with FBR Capital Markets, told Bloomberg in 2015.

 “I think he’s worth every penny.
 It would be great for them if they can keep Howard Stern.”

 Crocket estimated that “Stern’s contract costs his employer about $80 million a year.”